HanielUlises/Computer-Vision/README.md

-# Computer Vision: Image Processing Techniques
+# Computer Vision and Image Processing Techniques (but mainly computer vision)

 This project serves as a comprehensive exploration of image processing and computer vision techniques, implemented using the **OpenCV C++ library**.
 It aims to provide practical insights into fundamental and advanced algorithms for solving real-world vision problems.